jscoq/jscoq/README.md

 $ make               # use -j N as desired
   ````

-  jsCoq should run against vanilla Coq v8.5, however YMMV as that
+  jsCoq runs against vanilla Coq v8.5.
-  branch is in development.

-  If you want to use a different location for Coq, edit the `COQDIR`
+  If you want to use a different location for the Coq sources, edit
-  variable in JsCoq's `Makefile`.
+  the `COQDIR` variable in JsCoq's `Makefile`.

-  We recommend to edit $(COQDIR)/theories/Init/Prelude.v and comment
-  out the extraction and recdef plugins, they take long time to
-  compile.
 * You may want to select what libraries get
   included. `coq-tools/dftlibs.ml` allows you to do that.